 Meatless doesn’t mean unsatisfying.
-Poached Eggs & Lentil Hash is so hearty you won’t miss the meat I promise!
-Healthy, packed with veggies and lots of protein.
+Poached Eggs With Lentil Hash is so hearty you won’t miss the meat I promise!

 Most households try to incorporate healthy eating into the meal plan a few times a week (or more).
 Our house is no exception.
 However, boring food is not an option.
 It can be healthy, but it has to be tasty too.